lifeBalance/bookshelf-API/README/getting_started.md

 Which means, look if the `PORT` environment variable is set, and if so use its value; otherwise use `3000`.
 Later we'll see several ways of setting environment variables from Node.

 ## Installing Gulp and Nodemon
-With this setup, every time we make changes to our app, we'll have to restart it to make this changes take effect.
+With this setup, every time we make changes to our app, we'll have to restart it to make these changes take effect.
 That becomes annoying pretty fast, so let's take care of it installing a couple of things:
 ```
 $ npm i gulp gulp-nodemon -D
 ```